Preston Strike of 1842: Samuel Horrocks, Junior, Mayor of Preston, 1842

-The final confrontation: Saturday 13 August
+The final confrontation

-The strikers moved into the centre of town to Messrs Paley's Mill where they met Preston officials accompanied by about 30 soldiers from the 72nd Highlanders and members of the County and Borough police.
+On Saturday 13 August the strikers moved into the centre of town to Messrs Paley's Mill where they met Preston officials accompanied by about 30 soldiers from the 72nd Highlanders and members of the County and Borough police.
 Their final confrontation was on the bottom of Lune Street outside the Preston Corn Exchange.
 Members of the crowd including men, women and boys gathered stones from near the canal and began throwing them at the police and military.

-Reading of the Riot Act

-The Mayor Samuel Horrocks read the Riot Act.
+The mayor, Samuel Horrocks, read the Riot Act.
 This gave local authorities the right to use force if necessary to disperse unlawful assemblies and stop riots.
-When the violence escalated and the crowd did not disperse the military then fired, shooting at least eight men.
-The rioters then fled in shock and the injured men were taken to the House of Recovery.
+When the violence escalated and the crowd did not disperse the military then fired, and four of the demonstrators were killed and three others were injured.

-Accounts vary as to who exactly gave the order and how shots were fired, but, at the later trial of chartist leader Feargus O’Connor, the police officer Mr Bannister stated that it was Samuel Horrocks who had given the order, but that he had not heard the order himself.
-Whatever the case, public discontent for the shooting was quickly directed at the Mayor Samuel Horrocks.

-Killed and injured

 The four men who died were: